 Vegetation Community 5n: It is mapped as a number of disjunct occurrences on weathered (Pleistocene?) dune systems on the west coast of Muralug.
-In the representative Site PWQ40, Eucalyptus platyphylla forms the dominant canopy tree, ranging in height from 21-27m, with Erythrophleum chlorostachys a sub-dominant component.
+In the representative Site PWQ40, Eucalyptus platyphylla forms the dominant canopy tree, ranging in height from 21-27m, with

+Erythrophleum chlorostachys a sub-dominant component.
 Corymbia clarksoniana occasionally reaches the canopy and is co-dominant with Erythrophleum chlorostachys in the sub canopy.

-Photograph44.VegetationCommunity5n at Site (PWQ40) onMuralugIsland.Eucalyptusplatyphyllaformsthe dominantcanopy species.
+Photograph44.VegetationCommunity 5n at Site (PWQ40) onMuralugIsland.Eucalyptusplatyphyllaformsthedominantcanopy species.

 Vegetation Community 5m & 5q: Variant VC5m is restricted to the north-coast of Wednesday Island on weathered back-dune situations.
 It forms a low woodland community with dominant Corymbia stockeri subsp. peninsularis at heights of 10-12m.
 Acacia crassicarpa forms a sparse sub-canopy layer over a mid dense shrub layer of Cochlospermum gillivraei and Melaleuca stenostachya at 3-6m.
 The degraded dune feature which hosts this community merges landward with a sandy alluvial plain with negligible change in community floristics or structure.
+The open forest form of this community.
 Where Corymbia stockeri subsp. peninsularis forms an open forest, generally in absence of the dense shrub layer, the community is mapped as VC5q.